jazeved0/bspc-wrapper/README.md

 The following snippet demonstrates how to cancel the conversion (in this case, using a timeout) via the cancellation token.
-Note that the cancellation is not done simply by dropping the future (as is normally done), since we want to ensure that the child process is killed and the temporary directory deleted before the future completes.
+Note that the cancellation is not done simply by dropping the future (as would usually be the case in async Rust), since we want to ensure that the child process is killed and the temporary directory deleted before the future completes.